Delhi Sarai Rohilla–Bikaner Express (via Sri Ganganagar)

-The Delhi Sarai Rohilla - Bikaner SF Express is a Express train belonging to Indian Railways - North Western Railway zone that runs between Bikaner Junction and Delhi Sarai Rohilla in India.
+The Delhi Sarai Rohilla – Bikaner SF Express is an express train belonging to Indian Railways – North Western Railway zone that runs between Bikaner Junction and Delhi Sarai Rohilla in India.

 It operates as train number 12456 from Bikaner Junction to Delhi Sarai Rohilla and as train number 12455 in the reverse direction serving the states of Rajasthan, Haryana and Delhi.